South Carolina · South

 Which towns in Greenville County have the highest tick risk?

-At the summer peak, Travelers Rest carries the highest modeled tick risk in Greenville County, followed by Greenville, Greer, Fountain Inn, Mauldin.
-Risk tracks how wooded a town is: forest cover across Greenville County ranges from 50% to 57%, and the more forest and woodland edge a town has, the more habitat ticks have to quest from.
-Simpsonville sits at the low end.
+At the summer peak, Tigerville carries the highest modeled tick risk in Greenville County, followed by Taylors, Sans Souci, Wade Hampton, Five Forks.
+Risk tracks how wooded a town is: forest cover across Greenville County ranges from 40% to 78%, and the more forest and woodland edge a town has, the more habitat ticks have to quest from.
+Greer sits at the low end.
 Every town has its own daily score, so check the one nearest you.

 What ticks live in Greenville County?